maximilien/musings/blogs/ai/1/draft.md

 **LLM dependency is the great equalizer.** The tool is only as good as its underlying model.
 Integration, prompting, and workflow matter, but model quality is the foundation.

 **The productivity paradox is real.** A METR study found experienced open-source developers actually took 19% *longer* with AI tools in certain contexts.
-Meanwhile, DX's Q4 2025 report shows 91% adoption and real time savings.
+Meanwhile, DX's Q4 2025 report shows 91% adoption and real-time savings.
 The difference?
 AI helps more with unfamiliar codebases and routine tasks; it can slow you down on deeply familiar code where your intuition is faster than explaining to an agent.

 ## Best Practices Across Tools